Manifold learning for coarse-graining atomistic simulations: Application to amorphous solids: Application to Amorphous Solids

 In Figure \ref{fig:eff-temp-appl}, the effective temperature fields for both the reference coarse-grained MD and the optimal continuum are presented for various strain levels.
 Although we do not explicitly aim to match the effective temperature fields by incorporating their similarity into the distance metric, we find that the response between the models is similar at the different stages of deformation.
 We observe that the optimal solution of the continuum model produces a shear-band of higher magnitude which tends to increase in width as the simulation reaches maximum net strain (i.e.\ $\gamma=50\%$).
 The location and magnitude of the shear band highly depends on the initial effective temperature profile, which in turn depends on the coarse-grained atomic potential energy field and its linear mapping via the transformation parameters $\{\Xi\}=\{ \beta, E_0\}$ (Eq.\ \eqref{mapping}).
 We hypothesize that perhaps a non-linear mapping could yield to a more appropriate initial temperature field to be mapped to the continuum model that could potentially produce temperature fields of greater parity.
 Regardless, the match between the evolved effective temperature fields is deemed to be quite good and represents a notable improvement over previous calibration efforts.
 Discovery of an improved (non-linear) coarse-graining transformation remains an open research question.

 Comparison between the shear-strain fields of the MD and optimized continuum model is presented in Figure \ref{fig:shear-strain-appl}.
-We observe that the models exhibit very similar characteristic features.
-Although the shear bands of the two fields at any given snapshot are centered at slightly different vertical positions, the Grassmannian distance (manifold distance) of two such fields is not affected by the location of the shear-band but rather its shape and magnitude.
+We observe that the models exhibit very similar characteristic features, a prominent centralized shear band surrounded by regions of smaller homogeneous strains.
+As discussed, the Grassmannian distance between the two fields accounts for differences in the shape, location and relative magnitude of the strain fields.
 The continuum model clearly favors the formation of thinner shear bands with larger, more concentrated shear localization.
 From an early stage of the simulation the MD response is more diffuse with a gradual transition between regions of jammed and flowing material, whereas the optimal continuum exhibits a more abrupt transition.
 Discrepancies between the strain fields may be caused by a combination of factors including the imperfect coarse-graining hypothesis, general model-form error in the STZ theory (i.e.\ STZ theory does not perfectly model the complex dynamics that is captured in detailed MD), and the dual objective defined in the calibration (i.e.\ the trade-off between trying to to simultaneously match the strain field evolution and stress--strain curve).
 Nonetheless, the strain field matches quite well, and again represents significant improvement over previous efforts at calibrating the STZ model from MD data.

 Comparison of the MD and calibrated STZ model stress--strain curves in Figure \ref{fig:stress-vs-strain-appl} shows a very close match.
 The STZ model is able to capture the linear elastic regime, stress overshoot and steady-state of the MD simulation very well.